 "It has been strange for me but I have been quite good, I have had some injury setbacks but I have recovered quickly.
 This dressing room helps you recover and now I do not even remember that I have been injured," he recalled.

 The Lions' utility, who's capable of fulfilling multiple roles in midfield and defence but has now settled into the right-back slot, has been forced to miss large chunks of action through irritating ankle and adductor injuries.
-But his manager's unyielding faith i
+But his manager's unyielding faith in him has been

 Posted: October 28, 2016|